Stephenie Meyer: Early and personal life

 Stephenie Morgan was born on December 24, 1973, in Hartford, Connecticut, United States, the second of six children born to financial officer Stephen Morgan and homemaker Candy Morgan.
 She was raised in Phoenix, Arizona, and attended Chaparral High School in Scottsdale.
 In 1992, Meyer won a National Merit Scholarship, which helped fund her undergraduate studies at Brigham Young University (BYU) in Provo, Utah, where she received a Bachelor of Arts degree in English literature in 1997.
 Although she began and finished her degree at BYU, Meyer took classes at Arizona State University in fall 1996 and spring 1997.

 She met her future husband, Christian (Note: Spelled Christiaan in some sources.)
 "Pancho" Meyer, in Arizona when they were both children.
 The couple married in 1994 and have three sons, born 1997, 2001, and 2003.
 Christian retired from his job as an auditor to take care of their children full time.

 Before writing her first novel, Twilight, Meyer considered going to law school because she felt that she had no chance of becoming a writer.
-Meyer later noted that the birth of her oldest son, Gabe, in 1997 changed her mind: "Once I had Gabe, I just wanted to be his mom."
+Meyer later said that the birth of her oldest son, Gabe, in 1997 changed her mind: "Once I had Gabe, I just wanted to be his mom."
 Before becoming an author, Meyer's only professional work was as a receptionist at a property company.